 The sale of shares is also covered by the statutory warranty on sales under the Civil Code.
 The statutory warranty provisions are an important instrument to protect the buyer in a share deal, supplementing the buyer’s general claims for breach of contract.

 A legal defect in shares may occur more specifically when the shares sold are encumbered by a right of pre-emption, or if the shares were created through a capital increase that was not entered in the National Court Register before the date of the sale.
-It should be pointed out in this respect that in a share deal, unless otherwise agreed, the seller’s statutory warranty liability is directly connected solely with defects in the shares, which are the immediate subject of the transaction, and does not immediately extend to any defects in the enterprise conducted by the target company.
+It should be pointed out in this respect that in a share deal, unless otherwise agreed, the seller’s statutory warranty liability is directly connected solely with defects in the shares, which are the immediate subject of the transaction, and does not immediately extend to any defects in the enterprise or specific assets held by the target company.
 However, because the shares and their value are closely connected with the assets of the company, it cannot be entirely excluded that any defects in the company’s assets could have an effect on the legal status and value of the shares.

 Corporate notification requirements

-- change of the shareholder;
+- change of shareholder